Apply cadence, synchronize with cross-domain planning.

 Summarize Results in Post-PI Planning

 The post-PI planning event occurs after the ARTs have run their respective planning sessions and are used to synchronize the ARTs and create the overall solution plan and roadmap.
-Participants include solution and key ART stakeholders.
+Participants include the solution and key ART stakeholders.
 A sample agenda is shown in Figure 2.

 - PI planning report – Product Management from each ART presents their PI planning plans, explaining the PI objectives and when each is anticipated to be available.
 RTEs place their information on their ART’s row of the solution planning board and discuss dependencies with other ARTs or suppliers.

-- Plan review, risk analysis, and confidence vote – All the participants review the complete plan.
+- Plan review, risk analysis, and confidence vote – All the participants review the complete solution-level plan.
 During PI planning, ARTs have identified critical risks and impediments that might affect meeting their objectives.
 Relevant risks are addressed in a broader solution context in front of the full group.
 One by one, risks are categorized and addressed in a clear, honest, and visible manner:

 - Resolved – the issue is no longer a concern